HarshalSanap/Revenue-Analysis-PowerBI/README.md

 # Revenue-Analysis-PowerBI

-•	Built a dashboard to summarize the weekly performance metrics for a SaaS product company for a given quarter
+•	Built a dashboard to summarize the weekly performance metrics for a SaaS product company for a given quarter <br>
 •	Created funnel chart to understand the opportunity stagewise distribution and highlighted top opportunities